NASCAR Canadian Tire Series Statistical Advance: CTMP

 At Canadian Tire Motorsport Park:

-- Held its inaugural NASCAR Camping World Truck Series event on Sept.
-1, 2013, won by Chase Elliott.
+· Held the inaugural NASCAR Camping World Truck Series event on Sept.
+1, 2013.

-- CTMP has welcomed the NCATS 11 times previously, the most events any track has held since the series began competition in 2007.
+· CTMP has welcomed the NCATS nine times previously, which the most events for any road course since the series began competition in 2007.

-- This is the third season in a row that CTMP will hold two NCATS road course events after single races there from 2007-12.
+· This is the second season in a row that CTMP will have two NCATS road course events after single races there from 2007-12.

-- Five drivers have participated in all 11 previous events, and all five are expected to extend the streak this week.
+· Seven drivers have participated in all nine previous events, and all seven are expected to extend the streak this week.

-- The 11 previous races have produced five different winners, led by J.R.
-Fitzpatrick’s five.
+· The nine previous races have produced four different winners, led by J.R.
+Fitzpatrick’s four.

-- There have been five different pole winners in the 11 contests, led by Andrew Ranger’s five.
+· There have been four different pole winners in eight contests, led by Andrew Ranger’s four.

-- There has yet to be a wire-to-wire victory at CTMP, but both of Ranger’s wins were earned from the pole, as was Gary Klutt’s this past May.
+· There has yet to be a wire-to-wire victory at CTMP, but Ranger twice won from the pole.

-- Fitzpatrick was the youngest CTMP race winner at 20 years, 1 month and 6 days in 2008.
+· Fitzpatrick was the youngest CTMP race winner at 20 years, 1 month and 6 days.